Facebook’s role-playing game teaches AI to complete tasks by reading descriptions

-Demonstrating once again the potential of video games to advance AI and machine learning research, Facebook researchers propose a game-like language challenge — Read to Fight Monsters (RTFM) — in a paper that the International Conference on Learning Representations (ICLR) 2020 accepted.
-RTFM tasks an AI agent plopped in a procedurally generated environment to learn the dynamics by reading a description of them, so that it can generalize to new worlds with dynamics it isn’t familiar with.
+Demonstrating once again the potential of video games to advance AI and machine learning research, Facebook researchers propose a game-like language challenge — Read to Fight Monsters (RTFM) — in a paper accepted by the International Conference on Learning Representations (ICLR) 2020.
+RTFM tasks an AI agent plopped into a procedurally generated environment with learning its dynamics by reading a description of them so it can generalize to new worlds with dynamics it isn’t familiar with.

-Facebook’s work could form the cornerstone of AI models capable of capturing the interplay among goals, documents, and observations in complex tasks.
-If the RTFM agents perform well on objectives requiring reasoning, this suggests that language understanding is a promising way to learn policies — i.e., heuristics that suggest a set of actions in response to a state.
+Facebook’s work could form the cornerstone of AI models capable of capturing the interplay between goals, documents, and observations in complex tasks.
+If the RTFM agents perform well on objectives requiring reasoning, it could suggest language understanding is a promising way to learn policies — i.e., heuristics that suggest a set of actions in response to a state.

 In RTFM, which takes inspiration from roguelikes (a subgenre of role-playing games that use a lot of procedurally generated elements) such as NetHack, Diablo, and Darkest Dungeon, the dynamics consist of: